dimadesu/android-rtmp-ingest/README.md

 As of March 2025 `IRL Pro` doesn't have RTMP ingest feature, so this is a workaround.

-Big thanks goes to `Supairyacht` user from `IRL Pro`'s Discord server for this idea.
+Big thanks to `Supairyacht` user from `IRL Pro` Discord server for this idea.

 We'll be pushing into RTMP ingest of MediaMTX and pulling HLS from MediaMTX.
-It can do this by default.
-No setup needed.
+MediaMTX can do without any extra setup.

 HLS is essentially an HTML page with a video in it.